 Around Christmas of this past year, I kind of "fell into" a detox.
 Just in case you were wondering, detox isn't the best idea during the Holiday Season--I don't recommend it.
 However, the whole thing led to some very interesting information which I will now pass on to you.

 It all started with my taking a heavy-duty liquid fermented superfood probiotic.
-I had taken it years ago and it had clearly done some heavy duty work on my gut.
-This time I felt that I needed to get out of my current probiotic rut and wanted to give it another go.
+I'd taken it years ago and it had clearly done some heavy duty work on my gut.
+This time, however, I felt I needed to get out of my current probiotic rut and give that product another go.
 It went well for awhile, but then the reactions got a little intense.
-They subsided, but then came back in another area, and I was pretty scared.
-Scared that I was histamine intolerant.
+They subsided, but then resurfaced elsewhere, and I was pretty scared that I was histamine intolerant.